Is HHC Legal? Understanding Its Status Under International Law

 Since HHC is currently sold as a recreational product, this restriction would effectively act as an international ban on the cannabinoid.

 To be sure, though, not all countries take their obligations under the UN conventions as seriously as others.
 The International Narcotics Control Board (INCB), which monitors compliance with the UN drug treaties, has issued many letters of concern about the legalization of cannabis for non-medical purposes, such as when Canada legalized recreational cannabis.
-But because the INCB has no means of enforcement, countries like Canada, Uruguay, and even the US have escaped any repercussions for allowing non-medical cannabis use within its borders.

 So how did a cannabinoid that was relatively unknown a few years ago arrive on the global stage so quickly?
 The answer can be found in Europe.